 What is the size of a full-grown German shepherd?

+The estimated full-size varies significantly between sexes.
 In terms of weight, an adult male German Shepherd weighs anywhere from 75 to 90 pounds.
 A female German Shepherd weighs notably less at 55 to 70 pounds.

 How do I make sure my German Shepherd is healthy?